About us

 The Personal Injury Commission resolves disputes between people injured in motor accidents and workplaces in NSW, insurers and employers.

-The Commission is an independent statutory tribunal within the New South Wales justice system, committed to providing a transparent and independent dispute resolution service.
+Established by the Personal Injury Commission Act 2020, we are an independent statutory tribunal within the New South Wales justice system, committed to providing a transparent and independent dispute resolution service.

-Resolving disputes justly and efficiently in the shortest time frame is a priority for the Commission.
-We work with all parties (injured persons, insurers, and employers, where relevant) to discuss ways of achieving this.
+Resolving disputes justly and efficiently in the shortest time frame is a priority and we work with all parties (injured persons, insurers, and employers, where relevant) to discuss ways of achieving this.

 The Commission exercises functions in two divisions – the Motor Accidents Division and the Workers Compensation Division.